Plesiosaur: Evolution

 The latest common ancestor of the Plesiosauria was probably a rather small short-necked form.
 During the earliest Jurassic, the subgroup with the most species was the Rhomaleosauridae, a possibly very basal split-off of species which were also short-necked.
 Plesiosaurs in this period were at most five meters (sixteen feet) long.
 By the Toarcian, about 180 million years ago, other groups, among them the Plesiosauridae, became more numerous and some species developed longer necks, resulting in total body lengths of up to 10 m.

 In the middle of the Jurassic, very large Pliosauridae evolved.
 These were characterized by a large head and a short neck, such as Liopleurodon and Simolestes.
 These forms had skulls up to three meters (ten feet) long and reached a length of up to 17 m and a weight of ten tons.
 The pliosaurids had large, conical teeth and were the dominant marine carnivores of their time.
 During the same time, approximately 160 million years ago, the Cryptoclididae were present, shorter species with a long neck and a small head.

 The Leptocleididae radiated during the Early Cretaceous.
 These were rather small forms that, despite their short necks, might have been more closely related to the Plesiosauridae than to the Pliosauridae.
 Later in the Early Cretaceous, the Elasmosauridae appeared; these were among the longest plesiosaurs, reaching up to fifteen meters (fifty feet) in length due to very long necks containing as many as 76 vertebrae, more than any other known vertebrate.
 Pliosauridae were still present as is shown by large predators, such as Kronosaurus.

-At the beginning of the Late Cretaceous, the Ichthyosauria became extinct; perhaps a plesiosaur group evolved to fill their niches: the Polycotylidae, which had short necks and peculiarly elongated heads with narrow snouts.
+At the beginning of the Late Cretaceous, pliosaurids became extinct and were replaced by the Polycotylidae, which had short necks and peculiarly elongated heads with narrow snouts.
 During the Late Cretaceous, the elasmosaurids still had many species.

 All plesiosaurs became extinct as a result of the K-T event at the end of the Cretaceous period, approximately million years ago.